camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 1. Assignment of migration instructions to activity instances
 2. Validation of the instruction assignment
-3. Cancellation of unmapped activity instances
+3. Cancellation of unmapped activity instances and event handler entities
-4. Migration of mapped activity instances and their dependent instances, and instantiation of newly introduced BPMN scopes
+4. Migration of mapped activity instances and their dependent instances, instantiation of newly introduced BPMN scopes, and handler creation for newly introduced events

 ### Assignment of Migration Instructions